Clothing Brand: Start, Sell & Scale

 How to actually use "Finding Your Niche & Brand Identity"

-This is a concept lesson inside Clothing Brand: Start, Sell & Scale.
+This is a concept lesson inside Clothing Brand: Start, Sell & Scale — a commerce / reselling discipline.
 Read it once for understanding, then come back with a real situation in mind.
 The list below tells you exactly how to convert reading time into ability.

 Common mistakes (and the fix for each)